How to Transition Baby from Co Sleeping to Crib

 On the list of best practices for how to transition baby from co-sleeping to crib, being consistent takes the top spot.

-It can be difficult (okay, not just difficult—impossible!) to think logically when you’re woken up at 2 am from a deep dream state.
+It can be difficult (okay, not just difficult—sometimes it can feel gosh darn impossible!) to think logically when you’re woken up at 2 am from a deep dream state.

 Of course, there might be nights when your half-asleep brain doesn’t quite stop your parenting instincts in time and your transition plan goes out the window.

-Just because you’ve decided to move baby into a crib of their own doesn’t mean you have to move them far away.
+Just because you’ve decided to move baby into a crib of their own doesn’t mean you have to move your baby far away.

-Choosing to gradually transition from co-sleeping to crib can ease some of the stress for both you and baby.
+Choosing to gradually transition from co-sleeping to crib (rather than going all-in one night) can ease some of the stress for both you and baby.

-As the nights go on, slowly start moving your baby’s crib farther away from your own sleeping space until baby is fully comfortable and confident sleeping away from your side.
+As the nights go on, slowly start moving your baby’s crib farther away from your own sleeping space.
+Do that until your baby is fully comfortable and confident sleeping away from your side.

 For families who have been enjoying the many benefits of a bedside co sleeper throughout their co sleeping journey, this gradual transition can be made even easier.